artainmo/obsidian_music/README.md

 - [ ] _Youtube shorts_ keep turning in a loop.
 - [ ] Long videos can have ads in the middle of it not be muted because only the ads at the start of the videos are muted.
+- [ ] The randomness is not great.
+I believe that, if it is based on time, on certain days/months the supposed randomness will privilege certain songs due to the hour/minute/second then becoming the only differentiating factor.